Deep Point Cloud Normal Estimation via Triplet Learning: Conclusion

 \section{Conclusion}

-In this paper, we presented a novel deep learning normal estimation method for 3D point cloud data.
-Our method consists of two phases.
-In phase (a) the feature encoder creates latent representations of local point cloud patches through optimising relative distances within triplets.
-In phase (b) these representations are consumed by the normal estimation network which regresses the normals for the central points in the patches using MLPs.
-Our method is shown to effectively estimate normals in the presence of noise, especially for sharp features (e.g., edges), achieving state-of-the-art results.
+In this paper, we presented a novel deep learning normal estimation method for 3D point clouds.
+In its feature encoding phase, the feature encoder creates latent representations of local patches through optimising relative distances within triplets.
+In the normal estimation phase, these representations are consumed by the normal estimation network which regresses the normals for the central points in the patches using MLPs.
+Comparison results with other representative methods have demonstrated that our method has achieved the state-of-the-art performance in estimating normals in the presence of noise, especially for sharp features.